tanemahuhuta007/DIY-Vape-PortableCharger-IGET-HOT/README.md

 ## License

-This project is open-source under the [MIT License](LICENSE).
+This project is open-source.
 Feel free to contribute or adapt this project for your needs.